Global North and Global South: Debates over the term

+In addition to economic disparities, critics have highlighted how the Global North maintains structural power over international systems of governance, knowledge, and climate policy.
+Global institutions such as the IMF and World Bank are often dominated by Northern interests, which can limit the decision-making power and autonomy of Global South nations.
+Scholars from feminist and decolonial traditions argue that this imbalance extends into the realm of knowledge production, where theories, research, and policies from the Global North are privileged as "universal", while perspectives from the Global South are frequently marginalized.
+This phenomenon, known as epistemic injustice, reproduces colonial patterns of whose voices count in defining development and progress.
+Similarly, in climate governance, countries in the Global South disproportionately suffer the consequences of environmental damage driven by the industrial history of the Global North—a situation referred to as climate colonialism.

 Future development

 Some economists have argued that international free trade and unhindered capital flows across countries could lead to a contraction in the North–South divide.
 In this case more equal trade and flow of capital would allow the possibility for developing countries to further develop economically.
+Economists such as Martin Khor challenged these arguments by illustrating how the South's lack of economic capacity and infrastructure limit the movement to reduce the divide.

 As some countries in the South experience rapid development, there is evidence that those states are developing high levels of South–South aid.
-Brazil, in particular, has been noted for its high levels of aid ($1 billion annually—ahead of many traditional donors) and the ability to use its own experiences to provide high levels of expertise and knowledge transfer.
+Brazil, in particular, has been noted for its high levels of aid ($1 billion annually—ahead of many traditional – but much smaller – donors) and the ability to use its own experiences to provide high levels of expertise and knowledge transfer.
 This has been described as a "global model in waiting".

 The United Nations has also established its role in diminishing the divide between North and South through the Millennium Development Goals, all of which were to be achieved by 2015.
 These goals seek to eradicate extreme poverty and hunger, achieve global universal education and healthcare, promote gender equality and empower women, reduce child mortality, improve maternal health, combat HIV/AIDS, malaria, and other diseases, ensure environmental sustainability, and develop a global partnership for development.
 These were replaced in 2015 by 17 Sustainable Development Goals (SDGs).
 The SDGs, set in 2015 by the United Nations General Assembly and intended to be achieved by 2030, are part of a UN Resolution called "The 2030 Agenda".